SuperNova76/FastFrames/docs/tutorial.md

 Alternatively, you can also use `exclude_branches` options to select the branches to store.

 Similarly to the histogramming part, you can define custom variables in your custom class for the ntupling step.
-The relevant method in the custom class is `WmassJESFrame::defineVariablesNtuple`.
+The relevant method in the custom class is [WmassJESFrame::defineVariablesNtuple](https://gitlab.cern.ch/tdado/wmassjescustomclass/-/blob/1085a47d141b4ab5d26629f880aa6a40adbbc535/Root/WmassJESFrame.cc#L623).

 To run the ntupling step, do:
 ```